cyborgway-org/cyborgway-org/README.md

 CWC are crypto-shares in the form of investment fund assets that you can purchase if you want to support its activities and have your own stake of the fund.

-The top 20 shareholders automatically become members of the Fund's Board of Directors, participating in the formulation and adoption of all decisions, including the collaborative management of this asset.
+The top 20 shareholders are members of the Fund's Board of Directors, participating in the formulation and adoption of all decisions, including the collaborative management of this asset.

 ## Feedback